shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 If tests on a general codebase are hard, let's have a design that guarantees our codebases can be tested.
 If we need to avoid leaking information, we probably need to address that.

-It's difficult enough to solve these issues if we "own" the tech stack and design.
+It's difficult enough to solve these issues if we "own" the tech stack and design, and can freely run any part of the code that we want.
 If we don't, it just becomes exponentially more difficult.

 We need to understand what AI needs, and give it that, instead of trying to have it "just work" on whatever arbitrary code base we happen to have.

-This is what I call an AI-native framework.
+This is what I think of as an AI-native framework.
 It would take a certain use case (hopefully relatively broad) and design some of the of the aspects of the project to make them AI-compatible.